What is Ratio Analysis?

 Net Fixed Asset Turnover = $600 / $600 = 1.0x

 This implies that for every $ spent on the fixed assets, the company is able to generate $1.0 in revenues.

-- You should not apply this ratio to asset light companies like Services or Internet based as the Net Fixed assets will be really low and not meaningful from analysis point of view.
+- You should not apply this ratio to asset-light companies like Services or Internet-based as the Net Fixed assets will be really low and not meaningful from an analysis point of view.

 Net Fixed Asset Turnover – Colgate Case Study Example

 Like the Asset Turnover, Net Fixed asset turnover is also showing a declining trend.